 Without a landing space, you’ll end up reaching too far for the things you need to cook.
 You’ll also wind up holding onto things that are heavy, cold or hot for a longer time than necessary.

 Resolve the issue of no landing space by making sure that you have 12 inches to 15 inches available next to the stove and refrigerator in addition to 18 inches to 24 inches of empty space next to the sink.

 If you understand the factors that affect the market value of your house, your are often better equipped to deal with the reality.

 12. Improper Planning

 On a final note, some homeowners will try to save money by planning and remodeling their kitchen themselves.
 However, this could end up costing you more money in the long run since you probably don’t have the experience or qualifications to properly redesign your kitchen.
 A professional knows how to best plan for your kitchen remodel and understands the dimensions of each part of your space as well as the proper way to install every item in the room.

 Professionals usually have many years of experience in the home design field and know which styles are popular as well as how to ensure the whole process flows smoothly and meets your expectations.
-You’ll end up much more impressed by the results if you hire a professional to plan and handle all the key aspects of your kitchen design.
+You’ll end up much more impressed by the results if you hire a professional to plan and handle all the key aspects of your kitchen design or kitchen renovation.

 Conclusion: By spending the extra time planning your kitchen ahead of time and making sure it meets your needs and budget, you’ll avoid wasting any unnecessary time and will be pleased with your new space.
 Or, you could actually save yourself time and money by hiring a professional to help you plan your remodel.